-The HDT will operate properly with 5VDC minimum to 28VDC maximum at its input, if this voltage is exceeded the internal fuse may open, this fuse will self reset after a cooldown time.
+The HDT will operate properly with 9VDC minimum to 28VDC maximum at its input, if this voltage is exceeded the internal fuse may open, this fuse will self-reset after a cool down time.
 When selecting the power supply voltage do not neglect the voltage drop across any current measurement resistor and wiring in the loop.
+This also applies to Safe Area applications where the voltage drop in the circuit protection device must be taken into account.
 The connector is an Industrial Standard 9.4 mm, 4 pin connector.
 IP65 NEMA 4X.
 Please observe connector polarity when plugging in the HDT cable.
-Please align the wider earth ground pin (marked \bigoplus) to the wider slot on the connector (marked \bigoplus).
+Please align the wider earth ground pin (marked m) to the wider slot on the connector (marked m).
 Note that the wider slot is on the same side of the connector as the cable grip stem.
 Make sure that the weatherproofing gasket is seated flat against mating surfaces.
 Do not force the connector.
 When the connector engages, secure it with the retention screw.